jamiephan/GameletAPI.friendlist/README.md

 Before `$friendlist->execute()`:

 - `$friendlist->setKey("userID", "userNickname")` - Allow users to set the index key for the array, the default setting are `userID` and `userNickname`.
+Only allow alphabetical letters.

 After `$friendlist->execute()`:

+- `$friendlist->username` - Returns the initial request username (This is after `urldecode()`, converting `%40` to `@`).

-- `$friendlist->executeTime` - Returns the total execution time in seconds.
+- `$friendlist->executeTime` - Returns the total execution time in seconds (The time that spent on downloading and analysing the HTML).

-- `$friendlist->getFriendListNumber` - Returns the total amount of friend (using `sizeof()`)
+- `$friendlist->getFriendListNumber` - Returns the total amount of friend.
+---
 ## Using the command line tool

-Navigate to the command line tool location
+Navigate to the command line tool folder under `cli`

 `cd cli`

 Enter `php friendlist.php -h` to see the command line information.

-Here is the copy:
+Here is the copy from the help:

 ```
 Usage: php friendlist.php